 MasterShield uses a filter to separate liquids from solids.
 As a result, MasterShield will never let anything but water into your gutter, one of the many reasons why we back it with our no clog warranty.

 Frustrated by traditional gutter guards that just didn’t work, MasterShield’s inventor, Alex Higginbotham, first started experimenting with filtration systems in the 1990s.
 Early versions let in too much debris and the gutters still had to be cleaned.
 Initial filter choices clogged with roof oils, dirt and fine silt.
 Rainwater often caused sheeting; it plugged the holes in the filter causing water to flow across its surface and onto the ground.
 There are products on the market that still rely on technology he tested and abandoned in these early versions.

 However, Higginbotham persevered with his research.
 Eventually, he tried filtration on a microscopic scale, developing the technology to allow the filter to self-clean.

-Higginbotham analyzed and tested countless types of fabric membranes and determined that there were key features that caused certain configurations to pull water through better than others.
-After a few false starts in materials that couldn’t hold up to the sun’s ultraviolet rays, his research ultimately led him to produce the first gutter guard to ever feature stainless steel and which optimized the filter design to create the ideal combination of water filtration, flow and self cleaning properties: MasterShield Gutter Protection®.
+Higginbotham analysed and tested countless types of fabric membranes and determined that there were key features that caused certain configurations to pull water through better than others.
+After a few false starts in materials that couldn’t hold up to the sun’s ultraviolet rays, his research ultimately led him to produce the first gutter guard to ever feature stainless steel and which optimised the filter design to create the ideal combination of water filtration, flow and self-cleaning properties: MasterShield Gutter Protection®.

 There is no other gutter cover with the technology and research that has been put into MasterShield.